Indefinite

 We're seeking funding to complete post-production and bring these essential voices to the masses.
 The film will both legitimize the experiences of most-impacted communities, while shedding light on this rapidly expanding business of mass incarceration, one that both policy-makers and the general public need to watch much more closely.

-The film will be under 10 minutes and after a highly visible digital premiere (Theo has premiered two films on the NYTimes Op-Docs series), will be freely available and accessible, enabling the piece to be shown and embedded on many digital platforms.
+The film will be between 10-15 minutes and after a highly visible digital premiere (Theo has premiered two films on the NYTimes Op-Docs series), will be freely available and accessible, enabling the piece to be shown and embedded on many digital platforms.
 Theo is very connected to organizations working in the immigrant rights/detention space and orgs have expressed a high interest in using the film to build their capacity and energize members.

 Safety/Privacy